That's So Minnesota Road Trip: Alexandria

 ALEXANDRIA, Minn. — All over Alexandria, you'll find nods to the Norse.
-Here are our favorite things to do in this Dakota County town.
+Here are our favorite things to do in this Douglas County town.

 A great first stop when arriving to Alexandria!